 - The greatest difference in PM10 concentrations between the Landfill and Community sites was observed during periods of highest activity levels (i.e., working hours on working days).
-Over the 15-yr monitoring period, the median PM10 difference was 25 $\mu$ g/m (mean difference of 40 $\mu$ g/m) lower at the Community site when the winds were from the landfill.
-In Year 15, the median PM10 difference was 47 $\mu$ g/m (mean difference of 65 $\mu$ g/m) lower at the Community site when the landfill. - When wind was coming from the landfill, PM10 levels at the Community site were lower than those at the Landfill site for all working categories over the 15 years.
+Over the 16-yr monitoring period, the median PM10 difference was 25 μg/m3 (mean difference of 40 μg/m3) lower at the Community site when the winds were from the landfill.
+In Year 16, the median PM10 difference was 27 μg/m3 (mean difference of 32 μg/m3) lower at the Community site when the winds were from the landfill. - When wind was coming from the landfill, PM10 levels at the Community site were lower than those at the Landfill site for all working categories over the 16 years.
 Additionally, PM10 concentrations measured at the Community site were lower in each working category when compared to regional PM10 measurements (as shown in Figure 5-15).
-A landfill contribution to PM10 concentrations at the Community site was not evident under these wind conditions over the 15 years. - When the wind was from the SoCAB, the PM10 values at the Community site were slightly lower than the values at the Landfill site in the non-working hour categories.
+A landfill contribution to PM10 concentrations at the Community site was not evident under these wind conditions over the 16 years.
+In Year 16, the mean PM10 difference was 8 μg/m3 higher at the Community site when the winds were from the landfill on non-working days/working hours; this is due to two high hourly measurements collected on the morning of October 29, which skew the PM10 concentrations higher at the Community site. - When the wind was from the SoCAB, the PM10 values at the Community site were slightly lower than the values at the Landfill site in the non-working hour categories.
 The PM10 values at the Community site were only slightly below those at the Landfill site for the highest activity level, indicating a regional contribution of PM10 from the SoCAB to the Community site.
 On days in the highest activity level category, the regional contribution of PM10 combined with local landfill contributions, increasing PM10 concentrations at the Landfill site.
-In Year 15, PM10 levels at the Community site were much lower than those at the Landfill site when wind was from SoCAB for all working categories, indicating the combination of increased landfill activity and regional PM10 contribution.
+In Year 16, PM10 levels at the Community site were much lower than those at the Landfill site when wind was from SoCAB for all working categories, indicating the combination of increased landfill activity and regional PM10 contribution.

-&lt;sup>15 Vaughn D.L. and Roberts P.T.
+&lt;sup>14 Vaughn D.L. and Roberts P.T.
 (2009) Second annual report of ambient air quality monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School.
 Prepared for the Planning Department, City of Los Angeles, CA, by Sonoma Technology, Inc., Petaluma, CA, STI-907032-3671-AR, August.

 Figure 6-1.
-Median, mean, and standard deviation of PM10 concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the 15-yr monitoring period dataset.
-Negative values represent lower PM10 concentrations at the Community site.
+Median, mean, and standard deviation of $PM{10}$ concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the 16-yr monitoring period dataset.
+Negative values represent lower $PM{10}$ concentrations at the Community site.

 Figure 6-2.
-Median, mean, and standard deviation of $PM{10}$ concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the 15-yr monitoring period dataset.
-Negative values represent lower $PM{10}$ concentrations at the Community site, while positive values represent higher $PM{10}$ concentrations.
+Median, mean, and standard deviation of PM10 concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD), non-working days (NWD), working hours (WH), and non-working hours (NWH) based on the 16-yr monitoring period dataset.
+Negative values represent lower PM10 concentrations at the Community site.